tandrarajesh/cheatsheet/installtion_guide_ubuntu.md

 for more details - https://tecadmin.net/install-oracle-java-11-on-ubuntu-16-04-xenial/

-## JAVA 11 installation in ubuntu 18.04
+## JAVA 11 installation in ubuntu 20.04
 - sudo apt update
-  Execute the following command to install the default Java Runtime Environment (JRE), which will install the JRE from OpenJDK 11:
+  -Execute the following command to install the default Java Runtime Environment (JRE), which will install the JRE from OpenJDK 11:
 - sudo apt install default-jre -y
 - java -version